skyiron/web/packages/design-system/README.md

 ### Components

-To use the components, you need to import the component you want to use.
+To use a component, you need to import it.
 For example, to use the `OcButton` component:

 ```
 import { OcButton } from '@opencloud-eu/design-system/components'